fluxequalsrad/fluxequalsrad.github.io/README.md

 **Tools:** <br/> Python, Beautiful Soup

-**Description:** <br/> During the Christmas holidays, my sister expressed her frustration about never being able to buy a specific t-shirt produced by Australian radio duo Hamish and Andy as it was always out of stock.
+**Description:** <br/> Over the Christmas holidays, my sister expressed her frustration about never being able to buy a specific t-shirt produced by Australian radio duo Hamish and Andy as it was always out of stock.
 To help her catch when new stock became available, I decided to write the following Python script that uses the BeautifulSoup library to parse the sites HTML and return a list of items and their availability status.